julia-vscode/docs/CONTRIBUTING.md

 # Contributing Guide

-Whenever posssible, we prefer to follow the expectations specified by the Visual Studio Code contributing guide.
+Whenever possible, we prefer to follow the expectations specified by the Visual Studio Code contributing guide.
 Please refer to the [VS Code Contributing guide](https://github.com/microsoft/vscode-docs/blob/main/CONTRIBUTING.md) for more details around best practices.